 Although other groups had previously played fast and aggressive music, Napalm Death is credited with defining the Grindcore genre through its fusion of punk and metal musical structures, aggressive playing, fast tempos, and deep guttural vocals.
-The group coined the term ‘Grind’ to describe the music they played in reference to the sound of American no wave group Swans.

 There are no original members left in the band: indeed, the early history of the band is one of constant member rotation - by the second side of its debut album ”Scum” in 1987, the band did not contain any original members.